 - GPA from your last 60 credits and an opportunity to share extenuating circumstances if you feel the number does not adequately reflect your academic abilities.

 - A brief summary of your previous work with adolescents, educational settings, and/or speakers of languages other than English.
 (Experience in these areas are not required, but are helpful in determining your readiness for the program.)

 - In essay format, answers to three prompts specifically tailored to your subject area.

 - Please note:

 - Be certain you select "Summer" as your Term of Admission in the Graduate School online application.

 - The UW Secondary Education M.S.
 Program admits new students only for the "summer" term.

-- Be certain you select Curriculum and Instruction M.S.—with your specified content area.
-This includes secondary education in English, Mathematics, Science, or Social Studies.
+- Be certain you select Curriculum and Instruction M.S.—with your specified content area: English, Mathematics, Science, Social Studies, or World Language.

 - Please read the Graduate School's Frequently Asked Questions (FAQ) before completing the online application.